OS2World/DRV-FASTIO/README.md

 LICENSE
 ===============
 * Can create derivative works.
+AS  IS.
 Include original copyright.

 COMPILE TOOLS
 ===============